top of page

 MY BELIEFS ABOUT SEEKING TREATMENT

-As Freud observed, trying to bury our past is not the best way to recover from unpleasant events that have negatively impacted our lives.
+As Sigmund Freud observed, trying to bury our past is not the best way to recover from unpleasant events that have negatively impacted our lives.
 This is particularly true of traumatic situations that many people have experienced- experiences that they just can't seem to move past.
-The mantra of "forget about it" does little to improve our lives, and misery and suffering result from our ill-fated attempts to "bury" our past.
+The mantra we often hear from well-meaning family members and friends which suggests that you simply "forget about it," does little to improve our lives, and misery and suffering result from our ill-fated attempts to deny or "bury" our past.
 Whether it manifests in strained family relations, challenges at work, the inability to feel "at home" in your own body, the inability to form close relationships, or as a substance use disorder, confronting your issues is the only way to successfully move on.

 The decision to seek help for issues impacting your mental health is not an easy one to make.
 However, when you finally do make that decision, you need a therapist who is able to connect with you as a person.
-I keep my client base very small so that everyone gets the individual attention that they deserve because no one likes to feel like a "number."
+I keep my patient roster very small so that everyone gets the individual attention that they deserve because no one likes to feel like a "number."

 WHAT I TREAT...

 I treat a wide range of concerns, including anxiety, PTSD, depression, and addictive disorders/dual diagnosis, among others.
 Please note that I provide treatment for individuals only.
 I do not provide marriage/family/couples therapy.
-My practice is limited to adults/older adults, and as such, I do not provide services to children/adolescents.
+My practice is limited to adults/older adults, and as such, I do not provide services to children or adolescents.

 POPULATIONS SERVED

-I work and have experience in treating a wide range of clients, including:
+I work and have experience in treating a wide range of patients, including:

 WHAT TO EXPECT